Dave Bautista Says Men Should Protest More Against Abortion Rights

 This historic ruling was the main means that led to the legalization of abortion in the United States in 1973.
 However, in recent days the Supreme Court made the decision to annul said law supposedly because “the Constitution does not refer to abortion nor is there an article which implicitly protects this right.
 As expected, the decision has generated protests in the American streets and comments against it from some opinion leaders.

-During an interview with TMZthe also interpreter of Duna – 75% said this was an issue that everyone should get involved in and speak out against such a decision; He even mentioned two of his former fellow wrestlers who have a great impact on the public and so far have turned a deaf ear.
+During an interview with TMZ, the also interpreter of Duna (75%) said that this was an issue in which all people should get involved and speak against said decision; He even mentioned two of his former fellow wrestlers who have a great impact on the public and so far have turned a deaf ear.

 Continue with: Dave Bautista Offered As Kratos For Prime Video’s God Of War Series